Shootquinn/QMRD3/README.md

 You can find more about Roger's original Sawppy rover at https://hackaday.io/project/158208-sawppy-the-rover and https://github.com/Roger-random/Sawppy_Rover

-You can find more about the Mars Drilling Project at http://www.quinnmorley.com/2018/09/the-mars-drilling-project.html

 Note: This rover uses the following bearing in 28+ locations: https://www.thingiverse.com/thing:3116838
       The bearing is a remix and therefore is released under a separate license and is maintained on Thingiverse.
 Two sizes are provided,